This troubleshooting guide can help you monitor and solve common issues with Cloud VPN.

 - The Cloud VPN remote traffic selector should match the local traffic selector for the tunnel on your peer VPN gateway.

-HA VPN gateway that connects to a
+Unable to connect a HA VPN gateway to a non-HA VPN gateway

 You cannot provide an interface with an IP address owned by Google Cloud.
 You can only create tunnels from an HA gateway to an HA gateway or create tunnels from an HA gateway to an ExternalVpnGateway.